 - Method of Testing Pre-Conditioned Air Equipment.

-Whether you are a manufacturer wishing to improve your products or determine if they meet best practices or a GSE purchaser wishing to obtain the best equipment, SAE is a place you will want to visit.
+Whether you are a manufacturer wishing to improve your products or determine if they meet best practices or an airline purchaser wishing to obtain the best equipment, SAE is a place you will want to